A Desktop Multi-ZOOM Studio

-What’s new in 3.0?
+What’s new in Command Center 3.0?
 Well, honestly there aren’t too many new pieces of equipment.
 How I use them, however, has changed completely.
 Just like in-person events, the more you do, the more you learn.
 Moving a few things around has really helped increase engagement for our attendees.
-Can tech do that?
-Yep!
-Read on.

 Video Cameras & Mounts

 While a lot of people thought that placing the cameras on mic stands (in Command Center 2.0) was clever, it presented some problems.
 In many cases, the stands just weren’t tall enough.
 Other times, I needed the camera directly over a laptop screen, which wasn’t possible.
 Ultimately two of these adjustable articulating arms combined with these clamps did the trick.

 Still, I had another problem.
 Every time I needed to remove the camera from the arms, it meant spinning the camera multiple times to unscrew and repeating the procedure to get it back in place.
 In the process, the angle always got messed up.
 I wasted a lot of time repositioning and refocusing.
 These quick-connect screws made life a lot easier.
 Now I can easily remove and replace cameras, for use in-studio and in the field.

 If you look close in the picture above, you’ll see a camera hovering between the two left screens and center monitor.
 The top screen switches to things I need to glance at (such as audio levels and Power Point slides).
 I can check these without breaking “eye contact” with the camera.
 This helps attendees feel more connected.